Did a Truck Rear End You?

 Dangers of a Rear-end Truck Wrecks

-Rear-end crashes involving large trucks are especially dangerous compared to rear end collisions involving smaller vehicles.
+Rear-end crashes involving large trucks can be catastrophic and are especially dangerous compared to rear end collisions involving smaller vehicles.
 A commercial truck can weigh 80,000 pounds or more. while the average passenger vehicle only weighs roughly 3,000 pounds.
 The discrepancy in size and weight can lead to severe and potentially deadly injuries.
 A truck is also more likely to cause wrecks involving more than one vehicle, most commonly known as a multi-car pileup or multi-vehicle collision.

 Tractor-trailers and other heavy trucks also often carry hazardous materials (hazmat) which can be flammable, explosive, poisonous or otherwise dangerous.
 If, as a result of the crash cargo of this type is released, catches fire or explodes the danger can much more severe.

 Depending on severity and other factors rear end truck accidents can cause wide range of other fatal or non-fatal injuries like brain injury, herniated discs, spinal cord injury, broken bones and damage to internal organs, among others.
 These can include catastrophic injuries like complete spinal cord injury potentially rendering the victim quadriplegic and severe brain injuries dramatically reducing mental functioning.
 The severity of these injuries is often increased in crashes involving 18 wheelers and other big trucks due to the truck’s weight and forces involved.
-Underride collisions can cause truly gruesome like decapitation.

 Compensation for Rear-End Truck Accident Injuries

-Under Missouri and Kansas personal injury law for a surviving truck accident victims or the family of a fatally injured victim to recover compensation they must establish that another party like, for example, the truck driver and/or trucking company were at fault in some way.
-In certain cases, more than one company may be involved in a single truck accident claim, such as the trucking company, as well as the shipper of the goods.
+Under Missouri and Kansas personal injury law for a surviving accident victims or the family of a fatally injured victim to recover compensation they must establish that another party like, for example, the truck driver and/or trucking company were at fault in some way.
+In certain cases, more than one company may be involved in a single accident claim, such as the trucking company, as well as the shipper of the goods.

 In an truck accident, compensation your Kansas City 18 wheeler accident lawyer may pursue includes medical expenses, loss of income, property damage, and pain and suffering.
 So you may have a lot at stake.
 These cases can be complex.
-Large truck companies and/or their insurance carriers usually hire experienced and capable truck accident attorneys who are often willing to fight legal battles over truck accident damages in order to pay as little as possible.
-To properly protect your interests, it is important that you are represented by a skilled and experienced truck accident lawyer.
+Large truck companies and/or their insurance carriers usually hire experienced and capable attorneys who are often willing to fight legal battles over truck accident damages in order to pay as little as possible.
+To properly protect your interests, it is important that you are represented by a skilled and experienced accident lawyer.

 Flick Law Firm can review your truck accident case and help determine the best legal approach for you.
 We have been successfully representing clients in Missouri and Kansas for over two decades, and helping them get recoveries for accidents such as yours.
 Contact Flick Law Firm to schedule a consultation.